wkhtmltopdf/wkhtmltopdf/downloads.md

 ## Testing

-A development snapshot [0.12.2-dev-200b9a6](https://github.com/wkhtmltopdf/wkhtmltopdf/tree/200b9a6) for the next release is available, which includes [fixes since the 0.12.1 release](https://github.com/wkhtmltopdf/wkhtmltopdf/blob/200b9a6/CHANGELOG.md).
+A preview [0.12.2-dev-200b9a6](https://github.com/wkhtmltopdf/wkhtmltopdf/tree/200b9a6) for the next release was released on October 22, 2014.
+It includes the following [changes since the 0.12.1 release](https://github.com/wkhtmltopdf/wkhtmltopdf/blob/200b9a6/CHANGELOG.md).

 Flavor                | Downloads                                                                                                                                                                                                                                                                 | Comments
 ---------             | ---------                                                                                                                                                                                                                                                                 | --------